 - Number of transactions/footfalls at ATM (gives intel on location sensitivity of ATM)

-1 – If you have a ‘Similar products’ or a ‘Customers who bought this, bought this as well’ listing, then the number of times, users have clicked on this frame or section will tell you how well your personalized recommendations are working.
-If the clicks in this area is less, then it’s time to optimize this section better.
+1–If you have a ‘Similar products’ or a ‘Customers who bought this, bought this as well’ listing, then the number of times, users have clicked on this frame or section will tell you how well your personalized recommendations are working.
+If the clicks in this area are less, then it’s time to optimize this section better.

-2 – You can also monitor how the customers enter your site.
-If a sizable volume of customers are coming through a single re-direction source, then it makes sense to make this source an integral part of your overall marketing campaign for better success.
+2–You can also monitor how the customers enter your site.
+If a sizable volume of customers is coming through a single re-direction source, then it makes sense to make this source an integral part of your overall marketing campaign for better success.
 At an aggregate level, you get to know how the customers are using your website, how they browse through products, and ultimately how do they convert to a sale.

 There are many ways in which transaction data is pulled online and collated to provide Big Data analysis.

-Many platforms work to crawl product data from targeted sources that is relevant and timely.
-For a financial data platform such as Yodlee, there are multiple end sources – financial institutions, banks, trading bourses, or billing and processing solutions providers.
-The time relevance is brought about by aggregation engine which is fine tuned to retrieve data as per the refresh policies employed by the source institution.
-A classic example is the Mint.com website that used to employ Yodlee platform and now uses Intuit Customer Central for their data scraping and subsequent aggregation practice.
+Many platforms work to crawl product data from targeted sources that are relevant and timely.
+For a financial data platform such as Yodlee, there are multiple end sources–financial institutions, banks, trading bourses, or billing and processing solutions providers.
+The time relevance is brought about by the aggregation engine, which is fine-tuned to retrieve data as per the refresh policies employed by the source institution.
+A classic example is the Mint.com website that used to employ the Yodlee platform and now uses Intuit Customer Central for their data scraping and subsequent aggregation practice.

 This helps to know what function will be the trigger for better sales.
-Google Analytics is the most popular form of website behavior tool.
-It crawls the product data and comes up with high quality insights on what needs to be fine-tuned to make your site better and what pointers are working in favor of your business.
+Google Analytics is the most popular form of website behaviour tool.
+It crawls the product data and comes up with high-quality insights on what needs to be fine-tuned to make your site better and what pointers are working in favour of your business.
 Some gems include –

-- Behavioral flow Reporting – This tells you how the users are behaving and how they ‘flow’ or move from one page to another when they are on your site
+- Behavioural flow Reporting–This tells you how the users are behaving and how they ‘flow’ or move from one page to another when they are on your site

-There are various ways in which insights are gleaned from data collected by different approaches such as Data Scraping and Indexing solutions.
+There are various ways in which insights are gleaned from data collected by different approaches, such as Data Scraping and Indexing solutions.
 One very relevant and interesting specimen of immense value being derived from transaction data is an e-commerce or product retail site.
-For our knowledge purpose, we will divide the value in two parts (based on the time at which the data is derived)
+For our knowledge purpose, we will divide the value into two parts (based on the time at which the data is derived)

-- Track which products or categories the user browsed through – this helps in behavior analysis
+- Track which products or categories the user browsed through–this helps in behaviour analysis

-- Track the amount of time spent on a particular product category or listing – this helps in carrying out predictive analysis on big data
+- Track the amount of time spent on a particular product category or listing–this helps in carrying out predictive analysis of big data

-- Did user do a direct purchase or did he/ she compare products
+- Did the user do a direct purchase or did he/ she compare products

-- Did the user put in any promo code or referral code – analyze performance of loyalty programs
+- Did the user put in any promo code or referral code–analyze the performance of loyalty programs

 - Tracking cart abandonment and its point of origin